Garmin Vivoactive Review ; A Tracker for indoor and outdoors activities

 Garmin Vivoactive Application; Garmin Connect

 The vivoactive uses Garmin’s application; Garmin Connect to sync the collected data , view and analyze it.
-Garmin Connect is a great application that is super easy to use.
-The data are stored and represented in an easy way to understand. in the application you can find data about your daily workout, customize your notifications, receive badges, and compare your data with your history.
+Garmin Connect is a good application that is not super easy to use but you get used to it .
+However, the data collected is stored and represented in an easy way to understand.
+In the application you can find data about your daily workout, customize your notifications, receive badges, and compare your data with your history.
 The application supports both Android and iOS.

 Also, Garmin Connect supports third part apps, watch faces and widgets which you can find them all in the Garmin’s Connect IQ store.
 Which is a cool step from Garmin that gives you more options.